CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 5. Leave the **Currency** and **Lanaguage** field to default and click on **Create database**.
     ![](images/L03/db2.png)

-1. Wait for somtime (5-7 mins) until the solutions are loaded.
+1. Wait for sometime (5-7 mins) until the solutions are loaded.

    > **Note**: If solutions are not loading and you are **Try again** error this is because Power Apps takes sometime to create the Database and load the daa.
 You can follow the below steps to fix the issue:

       1. Try refreshing the browser few times.
-      2. IF refresh doesn't work, try logging in to the Power Apps maker portal from private window and check solutions info.
+      2. If refresh doesn't work, try logging in to the Power Apps maker portal from private window and check solutions info.

 3. Click **Import Solution**.